SAP-samples/teched2023-DT260/exercises/ex2/README.md

 ### Exercise 2.2.2 Maintain test specification
+In this exercise, you will define the input parameters for each report.
+The input parameters are – Split, Conditions and Variant.
+These parameters will be considered for data extraction.

+> Note: When a report is imported from test specification, the tool specifies certain split and conditions for each report.
+These parameters can be modified as per the scope.

 1. Click on back button and double click on Define Test Specification
 <br>![](/exercises/ex2/images/Define%20test%20specification/image-0.png)

+> Input parameter: Split <br>
+The split represents the granularity at which the data is extracted and compared.
+The granularity of each split is represented as Workitem and Workitem description specifies the value for it.
+If the company is specified as split condition, then the results are extracted and compared at the granularity of company.
 2. Double click on report name and go to split tab.
 <br>![](/exercises/ex2/images/Define%20test%20specification/image-1.png)

+>Input parameter: Condition <br>
+The conditions represent se38 parameters which are passed with report execution to extract data.
+Multiple distinct conditions can be maintained for each system.
 3. Go to Condition tab.
 Use the drop down to switch system and check the conditions for each system (ECC and S4).
 <br>![](/exercises/ex2/images/Define%20test%20specification/image-2.png)

+>Input parameter: Variant <br>
+The variant represents the variant maintained for each report per system.
+For this project, no variant is maintained.
 4. Go to variant tab.
 <br>![](/exercises/ex2/images/Define%20test%20specification/image-3.png)

+>Similarly, input parameters can be checked for RFDEPL00 report by double clicking on the report name

 5. Click on save.
 <br>![](/exercises/ex2/images/Define%20test%20specification/image-4.png)

 ### Exercise 2.2.3 Maintain project global data
+In the previous step, we maintained split parameters for each report.
+In this step, we will maintain the values for each split.
+The Project Global Data screen allows you to capture the data, which is common across all the test specifications.
+By doing so, you can avoid maintaining the same data several times, for example, company, profit center, cost center, and so on.
+Setting up the project global data is necessary.
+These are the data that is relevant for the entire project.
+You can use it to define the split conditions in the test specifications.

 1. Click on back button and double click on Project Global Data
 <br>![](/exercises/ex2/images/Project%20global%20data/image-0.png)